wp-cool-tools/periodical-widget-visibility/README.txt

 Do you want to show a widget every year on Christmas days, Eastern, or hide it on your summer holidays?
 This plugin enables you to control the visibility of a widget from your desired start day till the desired end day in the year and on the selected weekdays.

+= Much more options available =

+If you want to schedule the visibility based on the daytime of each weekday and more precisely defined repetitions [go to the Pro version of the plugin](https://www.kybernetik-services.com/shop/wordpress/plugin/periodical-widget-visibility-pro/?utm_source=wordpress_org&utm_medium=plugin&utm_campaign=periodical-widget-visibility&utm_content=update-notice-readme).

 = Compatibility with Jetpack =

 This plugin works perfectly with Jetpack's "Widget Visibility" module.
 Both plugins enhance each other to give you great control about when and where to display which widget on your website.